Dayde/jasmine-utils/README.md

 ```

 - `toBeZero()`
-  - Check that a given value is strictly equals to zero.
+  - Check that a given value is strictly equal to zero.
   - Error message: 'Expect actual (not) to be zero'

 ```javascript